The ea-podman Script

 Command Description Example

-uninstall [container-name] Uninstall a container. uninstall container.cptest1.01
+uninstall [container-name] Uninstall a container-based application. uninstall container.cptest1.01

 Manage your container applications